 2. Modern Wheat Is Really Bad

 When you avoid gluten, you also can’t help but avoid wheat products, as wheat is one of the main sources of gluten.
 So why is this a good thing for everyone?
 Unfortunately, today’s wheat no longer resembles the wheat of our ancestors.
-Modern wheat has been cross-bred with other
+Modern wheat has been cross-bred with other grains and species (also known as hybridization) so that it has a higher yield.
+Unfortunately, this hybridized wheat also contains fewer nutrients and more carbohydrates than the traditional grain.

 The history of the genetic changes in wheat has been linked to the increase in chronic diseases and the rise of obesity around the globe.
 Wheat hybridization has actually created new strains of gluten (at least one study found 14 new ones!) and is said to be the reason why so many more people are having trouble with gluten in recent years.
 The hybridization of wheat has also caused changes in the starch and gluten, making wheat highly addictive — which is clearly not helpful for anyone who is trying to keep their carb intake and waistline in a healthy place.